 Most Z-World controllers support the PLCBus, although some require special connectors.
-(Some controllers have limited software support.)
+(Some controllers have limited software support.
+Some do not have an actual PLCBus port.)

 Z-World software usually hides most of the detail of operating a PLCBus board.
 In practice, you need only make "plug and play" physical connections, and make a few function calls in your software.